babazaroni/RoboND-Kinematics-Project/writeup_template.md

         angle_b = acos((side_a * side_a + side_c * side_c - side_b * side_b) / (2 * side_a * side_c))
         angle_c = acos((side_a * side_a + side_b * side_b - side_c * side_c) / (2 * side_a * side_b))
 ```
-Theta2 is the remaining angle after you subtrace angle_a plus the angle formed by side B and the x axis from 90 degrees.
+Theta2 is the remaining angle after you subtract angle_a plus the angle formed by side B and the x axis from 90 degrees.
 Link 4 sags by a small fixed amount (.036 rads) so theta3 is the remainder of angle_b and the sag angle subtraced from 90 degrees.

 ```